If you are looking for the best rates on your mortgage in the Midland Penetanguishene Tay and Tiny Township area, you have come to the right place.

 Inside the Castle, enjoy a unique shopping experience with over 10,000 gift items.
 Descend the spiral staircase into Draculas Dungeons, where a series of early prisons house some well-known horror characters.
 Tour the Museum of Medieval Arms, Armour and Heraldry, inquire about tour times.
 For more information and times, please visit: www.castlevillage.ca

-The Quest Art Gallery, is dedicated to the education and development of visual arts in the North Simcoe region.
-Quest Art offers quality visual arts programs that provides learning through continuing education, exposure through exhibition programs and interaction through community outreach. www.questart.ca.
+The Quest Art Gallery is dedicated to the education and development of visual arts in the North Simcoe region.
+Quest Art offers quality visual arts programs that provide learning through continuing education, exposure through exhibition programs and interaction through community outreach. www.questart.ca.
 Rotary Hall is a multi-purpose facility that can accommodate theatrical, music and dance performances, films, lectures, conferences, conventions, wedding receptions, banquets and community and corporate events.
-Cafe Roxy offers fresh local ingredients featured in light meals with fresh baked breads and sweets. www.midlandculturalcentre.com
+Cafe Roxy offers fresh local ingredients featured in light meals with fresh baked bread and sweets. www.midlandculturalcentre.com

 Thousands visit the Martyrs Shrine, a memorial to the men of courage and faith who came from France over 350 years ago and planted the roots of Christianity in the Huronia region.
 Inside are traditional Stations of the Cross, statues, icons and relics.
 Atop “The Lookout”, you can imagine yourself standing with the Jesuit missionaries and the Huron peoples watching for the supply canoes.
 The Martyrs Shrine is located at 16163 Highway 12, West of Midland. www.martyrs-shrine.com